frederic-perez/AmE-dictionary/data/dictionary.md

 __referred__ _v_ _Donovan referred to the main engine room of the destroyer._
 __reffing__
 __reflexive__ _adj_ /ri-FLEK-siv/
-__refractory__ _adj_ :five::hammer: _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._ _Refractory VT._
+__refractory__ _adj_ :six: Obstinately resistant to authority or control. _Syn_ fractious, recalcitrant _These are the lips of a boy who presented with a two year history of angular stomatitis and chapping refractory to topical corticosteroid or emollient treatment._ _Refractory VT._
 __refrain<sup>1</sup>__ _n_ :six::hammer::astonished:
 __refrain<sup>2</sup>__ _vi_ :three::hammer: _Refraining from email was definitely a challenge._ _Lorna refrained from comment._
 __refreshment__ _n_